kconfeiteiro/pyprojecttools/README.md

 py -m pip install -r requirements.txt
 ```

 Make sure to be in the directory of the cloned repository, `PyProjectTools`, while `pip` installing the requirements.
-You can also use a similar command as *Pull Requests*:
+You can also use a similar command as [Pull Requests](https://github.com/kconfeiteiro/PyProjectTools#pull-requests):

 ```
 cd PyProjectTools & py -m pip install -r requirements.txt & cd ..